AFL Women's Rising Star

 The AFL Women's Rising Star award is presented annually to the best young player in the AFL Women's (AFLW) during the home-and-away season.
 The first award was awarded in 2017.
-The award has been sponsored by National Australia Bank (NAB) since 2017.
+The award has been sponsored by Telstra since 2024.

 Eligibility and voting procedure

-Every round, two nominations are given to standout young players who performed well during that particular round.
 To be eligible for nomination, a player must be under 21 years of age on 1 January of that year and not have been previously nominated.
 Players suspended during the season may be nominated, but cannot win.
-At the end of the season, each member of a voting panel, which also selects the AFL Women's All-Australian team, awards five votes, four votes, three votes, two votes and one vote to the nominated players they judge the best to fifth-best during the season respectively.
-The player with the highest total of votes wins.
+At the end of the season, each member of a voting panel, which also selects the AFL Women's All-Australian team, awards five votes, four votes, three votes, two votes and one vote to the nominated players they judge the best to fifth-best during the season respectively; the player with the highest total of votes wins.